 At the serviced apartment we stayed at in Abu Dhabi, there were at least 2 swimming pools.
 At one pool, there can be more than 1 lifeguard on duty at any one time.
 It’s like.. a resort!

-The people are so rich, they just discard their Porsches and cars at carparks.
+Abu Dhabi’s people are so rich, they simply discard their Porsches and cars at carparks.

 People are well-mannered.

 There’re less than 2.8 million people living in Abu Dhabi, of which only 20% are locals while the rest are foreigners, just to give you a sampling of Abu Dhabi’s inhabitants.
-I didn’t see any rowdy behaviour.
-Everyone behaved respectfully.
+Everyone was pretty much respectful and civilized.